-I jumped into the fray of an online World War II-themed game (Day of Defeat: Source) not as a combatant, but as a journalist, extending the thematic narrative of the virtual war by capturing photographs of the conflict instead of participating in the battles.
+I played an online World War II-themed game (Day of Defeat: Source) not as a combatant, but as a journalist, capturing photographs of the conflict instead of participating in the battles.

 The gameplay, for me, became a matter of documenting the action without putting my avatar at risk, hiding inside destroyed buildings and ducking behind piles of rubble as I took my photos.